 - Arrows Ecs Norway AS v.
-M Yang Trading Limited HKCFI 975, resisting an application for summary judgment in respect of a claim over US$4 million concerning the novel issue whether illegality will defeat the change of position defence; also reported in 5 HKC 317.
+M Yang Trading Limited 5 HKC 317, summary judgment in respect of a claim over US$4 million concerning the novel issue of whether illegality will defeat the change of position defence.

 - Hoi Tin Tong Co.
 Ltd v.
-Choy Kwok Keung HCA 1755/2013 (Judgment dated 4.8.2017) confirmed the existence of other claims in the same libel action does not take away the right to jury trial.
+Choy Kwok Keung HCA 1755/2013, represented a former shareholder/business partner in a libel claim for a sum of more than HK$131 million by a well-known herbal chain in Hong Kong and PRC (led by Mr. Paul Lam S.C in the 11-day trial; see: HKCFI 2888).
+See also: Judgment dated 4.8.2017 which confirmed that existence of other claims in the same libel action does not take away the right to jury trial.

 - Leung Pik Wa v.
 Poh Po Lian & Luck Continent Limited HCA 681/2011, trial concerning the beneficial ownership of around 46.2% shares of a Hong Kong listed company (led by Dr. William Wong S.C).

 - Leung Po Po v.
 Olympic Leader International Ltd 2 HKLRD 1178, confirming the Court has jurisdiction and power to order an agent of a party to answer interrogatories